Darla Zelenitsky

-Darla K. Zelenitsky (born 1969) is a Canadian paleontologist most notable for her research on dinosaur reproductive biology and fossils.
-She was a part of a team that first found evidence of feathered dinosaurs in North America, and since then has co-authored over 50 different publications.
+Darla K. Zelenitsky (born 1969) is a Canadian paleontologist most notable for her research on dinosaur.
+She co-led a team that described the first feathered dinosaurs from the Americas (in 2012), and has co-authored over 100 publications in the field.
 Her research primarily focuses on paleobiology and paleoenvironments, with a key look on dinosaurs using extinct taxa to detect and infer the changes seen over time.

 Education

 Zelenitsky received her Bachelor of Science at the University of Manitoba, and then went on to obtain her Master of Science at the University of Calgary.
 She went on to complete her PhD at the University of Calgary, finishing in 2004.
-She has continued to work at the University of Calgary as an assistant professor in the department of geoscience.
+She has continued to work at the University of Calgary as an associate professor in the Department of Earth, Energy and Environment.